PrabhudevBengaluruKumar/Denoising-of-Heart-Beats-using-DL/Audio Data Augumentation/readme.md

 - The artificial noise (base noise plus spikes) is added to the original signal, resulting in a signal that now contains synthesized artifact noise.
 ### Clip the Noisy Signal
 - The resulting noisy signal is clipped to ensure that its values remain within the range of -1.0 to 1.0.
 This is crucial for maintaining the integrity of the signal and preventing distortion, particularly important in audio processing.
+## 3. Respiratory noise
+This function mimics the respiratory noise.
+At first, a time array i created.
+The "time array" refers to an array where each element represents a specific point in time corresponding to each sample in the audio signal.
+Using this time array, an sinosudial wave is generated with 0.2 Hz (0.2 is selected to produce 12 breaths per minute 0.2 x 60 sec = 12 breath).
+The sinusoidal model is a simplified but effective way to mimic the periodic nature of breathing.

+### 1. Calculate Signal Power
+- The power of the input signal is computed as the average of the squared values of the signal (`np.mean(signal ** 2)`).
+### 2. Calculate Required Noise Power for Desired SNR
+- SNR is converted from decibels to a linear scale (`10 ** (desired_snr_db / 10)`).
+- The noise power needed to achieve this SNR is then determined by dividing the signal power by the linear SNR.
+### 3. Create Time Array
+- A time array corresponding to each sample in the signal is generated (`np.arange(len(signal)) / sampling_rate`).
+### 4. Generate Respiratory Noise
+- Respiratory noise is simulated as a sinusoidal wave at a frequency of 0.2 Hz (`np.sin(2 * np.pi * 0.2 * time)`), mimicking a normal adult respiratory rate at rest.
+### 5. Scale Respiratory Noise
+- The respiratory noise is scaled to match the calculated noise power.
+This normalization ensures that the noise has the same power as the required noise power.
+### 6. Add Respiratory Noise to Signal
+- The scaled respiratory noise is added to the original signal, resulting in a noisy signal.
+### 7. Clip Noisy Signal
+- The noisy signal is clipped to ensure that its values remain within the -1.0 to 1.0 range (`np.clip(noisy_signal, -1.0, 1.0)`).
+This step is crucial to prevent signal clipping or distortion.
+### 8. Return Noisy Signal
+- The function returns the signal with the added respiratory noise.